 US$70. bookID # 11459

 ECKBO, Garrett; Home Landscape; The Art of Home Landscaping.
-New York, McGraw-Hill Book Company, [1978], revised and enlarged edition, the first edition of 1956 had only 270 pages, 8vo [25 x 17 cm]; 340 pp, several hundred illus from photos, drwgs, plans, bibliog, index, orig cloth, silver spine title lettering, dj (slight wear at upper edge), fine and clean, unmarked.
+New York, McGraw-Hill Book Company, [1978], revised and enlarged edition, the first edition of 1956 had only 270 pages, 8vo [25 x 17 cm]; 340 pp, several hundred illustrations from photos, drwgs, plans, bibliog, index, original cloth, silver spine title lettering, dj (slight wear at upper edge), fine and clean, unmarked.

 The author was a pioneer in modern landscape design, who related it to modern art and adapted it to the individual needs of people.
 The principles that he established in the first edition in 1956 have been followed by many other garden designers.
 An essential and well-illustrated work in landscaping, with greatly expanded illustrations, comments on the impact of the 50s, 60s and 70s on garden design.
 No other books so successfully combines the poetry of landscape with everyday practicalities of planning a unified garden with a unique character, filled with ideas and practical suggestions.